SuboptimalEng/volume-rendering/README.md

 npm run dev
 ```

 But wait, there's more!
-After running this command, you will be able to open the project in localhost.
+After running these commands, you will be able to open the project in localhost.
 However, there will be no image rendered on screen!
-Why?
-I did not want to upload multiple 16MB raw files to this repo.
-You will need to download one of these models and upload them to the app to get started.
+Why, you may ask?
+Simple, I did not want to upload multiple 16MB data files to GitHub.
+To see the demo in action, you will need to download one of these files and upload them via the UI.

 - Foot - https://klacansky.com/open-scivis-datasets/foot/foot_256x256x256_uint8.raw
 - Skull - https://klacansky.com/open-scivis-datasets/skull/skull_256x256x256_uint8.raw